 When you first look at these plants, you’ll notice red flowers.
 While you may think the red parts are petals, they are actually sepals.
 The three sepals all contain elongated and slender tips, which people refer to as tails.

 Two small, dark petals sit inside the sepals.
 These act as the eyes of the monkey’s face.
 The flower’s lip is light-colored and set inside the large sepals.
 It forms the monkey’s nose and lips.

 Monkey orchids emerge from an underground rhizome.
 Multiple stalks grow from the plant, and each stalk develops a single flower.
 The whole plant can grow up to 20 inches tall.

 These orchids have a sweet citrus smell that resembles oranges.

-Monkey face orchids are non-toxic to humans as well as to animals like dogs and cats.
+Monkey face orchids are non-toxic to humans and animals like dogs and cats.

 History & Origins of Monkey Orchids

 Up until 1978, monkey orchids belonged to the Masdevallia genus.
 This genus name pays tribute to Spanish botanist Jose Masdeval.